The World Bank

 - The World Bank requires employees to make their final manuscript free to access through the Bank's Open Knowledge Repository with permitted reuse, no more than 18 months after acceptance.

 - World Bank employees can comply by publishing in any Elsevier subscription journal.
-After acceptance, authors are required to complete a license agreement which is available from the Bank and return this to the Elsevier Rights and Permissions team via firstname.lastname@example.org
+After acceptance, authors are required to complete a license agreement.
+Authors should contact the Elsevier Rights and Permissions team via email@example.com with details of the article reference number or the title of the article in order to obtain this agreement.

 - Upon publication online, authors are able to post their accepted manuscript to the World Bank's repository for internal use.
 Elsevier, on behalf of the author, will automatically deliver the metadata of the article to the World Bank.